-With those benefits in mind, a national nonprofit called ACEing Autism aims to get children with autism playing tennis, and a new tennis tournament in Texas sponsored by RBC Wealth Management is helping to make that happen.
+With those benefits in mind, a national nonprofit called ACEing Autism aims to get children with autism playing tennis, and a tennis tournament in Texas sponsored by RBC Wealth Management is helping to make that happen.

 Called the RBC Pro Challenge, the tournament is hosted by the Tyler Athletic and Swim Club in Tyler, Texas, and is one of three qualifying women’s tournaments in the USTA’s Australian Open Wild Card Challenge.
 The tournament’s beneficiary partner is ACEing Autism, which connects autistic children with the game of tennis.
 As beneficiary, ACEing Autism receives a portion of all tournament proceeds.
 The 2018 tournament is currently ongoing, and is scheduled through Sunday, November 4.

 “As far as first years go, it hit and exceeded everyone’s expectations,” says Scott McColluch, promoter of the RBC Pro Challenge and vice president of operations for Cliff Drysdale Management, which runs the Tyler Athletic and Swim Club.
 “We planted a seed of what we’d love for this to grow into.”

 ACEing Autism was founded in 2008 by Richard Spurling, a former professional tennis player and trainer, and his wife, a child neurologist specializing in autism and neurodevelopment disorders.
 They created the program after reading about research that showed how beneficial physical activity can be for kids with autism.

 “Studies show that if you can get these kids active, it can really help them with other areas in their life,” says Spurling, now the organization’s executive director.